The above bar graph shows that Magento is the second most attacked CMS out there. Source: ZDNet

 Backing up a website is one of the most commonly recommended Magento security practices.
 This is because when nothing works, you can use a good backup of your website to start afresh.
 Magento provides backing-up facilities for different parts of the website such as — databases, file systems, and medical files.

 The steps to create a backup on a Magento store are as follows:

 - From the admin sidebar, select System>Tools>Backup.

 - From the backup Dropbox, select the backup you want to create.

-- If you want to include the media folder into system backup, check the checkbox.
+- If you want to include the media folder in the system backup, check the checkbox.
 And confirm the action.

 5. Change Admin URL